Overview of profile synchronization in SharePoint Server 2013

 Deletes the profile of any user who was removed from the directory service.

-For properties that are being imported, updates the property in the SharePoint user profile if the corresponding value in AD DS has changed.
+For properties that are being imported, updates the property in the SharePoint user profile if the corresponding value in the directory service has changed.

 You can perform two kinds of synchronization: full and incremental.
 Full synchronization can take a long time—for directories that contain hundreds of thousands of users, it could take several days.
-Incremental synchronization only synchronizes data that has changed in AD DS or SharePoint Server 2016, and is more efficient.
+Incremental synchronization only synchronizes data that has changed in the external system or SharePoint Server 2013, and is more efficient.
 You must perform a full synchronization the first time that you synchronize.
-After that, you can use incremental synchronization unless there have been changes to mapped properties or connections.
+After that, you can use incremental synchronization unless one of the following conditions is true:

 You can configure a timer job to run an incremental synchronization on a set schedule, ranging from every few minutes through monthly.
 You can also start either a full synchronization or an incremental synchronization manually.